 - Constant monitoring.
 Memory care communities are fully secured.
 24/7 monitoring, technology resources to monitor whereabouts, and a high staff to resident ratios make the safest environment for your loved one achievable.
 If your loved one is especially prone to wandering, you can be reassured that they will be kept safe.

 - Exercise and therapies.
 Music and art therapy provide a creative outlet and calming way to manage stress and behavioral troubles associated with Alzheimer’s and dementia.
 Group exercise and special equipment offer seniors a safe environment for staying active and engaged.
 At The Kensington, our board-certified music therapy program is one of the many services offered in house.

 - Medications and routine.
 Memory care communities provide a sense of structure by maintaining familiar routines, and leaving the stress out of managing prescriptions and assisting with daily living.
 Hygiene and overall well being are taken care of, so that a resident can solely focus on finding joy in each day.

 How to Know When Memory Care is Needed

 As progressive diseases, dementia and Alzheimer’s can be hard to predict.
 At the beginning, your loved one’s need for assistance may be minor.
 As memory loss progresses, cognitive decline can eventually become a situation where they are unsafe in their own home.

 Here are signs it may be a good idea to consider moving to a memory care community:

 - You worry about safety.
-Disorientation is common with memory loss conditions.
+Disorientation and wandering can become common with memory loss conditions.
 When you start to worry about the possibility of them getting lost or being at risk for physical harm, they need to be constantly checked on.